Working through the menopause

 Managing symptoms of the menopause at work

 If you have questions about the menopause, our team of Gynaecologists are here to offer you guidance on how best to manage the symptoms.
 It may be that you want to find out more about HRT, or explore effective treatments such as the MonaLisa Touch laser therapy for improving vaginal dryness.
+The Cleveland Clinic, one of America's top five hospitals, has published more about Energy-Based treatments and you can learn more here.

 How can I find out more?